Getting from Arlanda Airport to Stockholm city

 The fun way: by helicopter

 Need to travel from Arlanda to Stockholm even faster – and money is no object?
-You can always charter a helicopter with this company, which has a helipad right in the middle of the city, in Gamla Stan.
+You can always charter a helicopter with this company.

 Just starting your trip?
 Don’t forget your insurance!